MAGICGrants/so-simple-theme/funds/index.md

 * Committee members hold regular meetings and publish meeting minutes.

 * Committee members, voters, and project community members raise donations for their MAGIC Fund.
-Donations are fully tax deductible and can be made in crytocurrencies, bank transfer, or other methods.
+Donations are fully tax deductible and can be made in cryptocurrencies, bank transfer, or other methods.

 * Donations made to the MAGIC Fund can only be used as described in the latest copy of the relevant MAGIC Fund document.
 They can not be used by MAGIC Grants for any other purpose.
 This is not a donor-advised fund.